 It is unclear if the Chinese and Russian vessels were coordinating in this incident.
 Apart from noting the presence of Russian vessels, the Japanese foreign ministry has not implied any collaboration.

-China and Japan held a May 2014 exercise in the East China Sea focused on “naval combat.”
+China and Russia held a May 2014 exercise in the East China Sea focused on “naval combat.”
 Last year, the two navies conducted drills in the Sea of Japan.

 Earlier this year, in a similarly provocative move that Japan’s defense ministry highlighted, two Russian Tu-95MS “Bear” strategic bombers circumnavigated Japan’s main islands of Honshu, Kyushu, Shikoku, and Hokkaido.